zacnider/fhevm-example-encryption-encryptsingle/docs/EntropyEncryption.md

 # EntropyEncryption

-Encrypt and store values using EntropyOracle
+Learn how to encrypt a single value using FHE.fromExternal

-## Overview
+## 📚 Overview

 @title EntropyEncryption
-@notice Encrypt and store values using EntropyOracle
+@notice Encrypt and store values using encrypted randomness
-@dev Example demonstrating EntropyOracle integration: using entropy for encryption patterns This example shows:
+@dev This example teaches you how to integrate encrypted randomness into your FHEVM contracts: using entropy for encryption patterns
+In this example, you will learn:
-- How to integrate with EntropyOracle
+- How to integrate encrypted randomness
-- Using entropy to enhance encryption patterns
+- How to use encrypted randomness to enhance encryption patterns
 - Combining user-encrypted values with entropy
 - Entropy-based encryption key generation

-@notice Constructor - sets EntropyOracle address
+@notice Constructor - sets encrypted randomness address
-@param _entropyOracle Address of EntropyOracle contract
+@param _encrypted randomness Address of encrypted randomness contract

 @notice Encrypt and store a single value
 @param encryptedInput Encrypted value from user (externalEuint64)